395px

 There ain't a greater task

-Shift that, make a name, make a star
+Shift that, make a name, make a start

 They don't know what they're facin' when they ask